Georgia World Congress Center: Law enforcement

 The Georgia World Congress Center has its own Department of Public Safety, created by state legislature act HB 1475 in 1995.
 Although the GWCCA Police Department has statewide jurisdiction, its primary obligation is to protect the Congress Center, Georgia Dome, and Centennial Olympic Park.
-Paul Guerrucci is currently chief of the department, which employs 30 sworn officers and 46 unsworn security officers.
+Joe McKinney is currently chief of the department, which employs 30 sworn officers and 46 unsworn security officers.
 It has both a police officer division as well as a security officer division, with bike patrol, Segway patrol and vehicle patrol.